informatica-unica/lip/install-ocaml/README.md

-# Installing OCaml
+# Setting up OCaml

-This file contains minimal instructions to setup a local installation of OCaml un Linux.
+This file contains minimal instructions to setup a local installation of OCaml on Linux.
-See [here](https://ocaml.org/docs/up-and-running) for detailed instructions.
+See [here](https://ocaml.org/docs/up-and-running) for instructions on other OSs.

+## Installing OCaml

 First, install opam, the OCaml official package manager:
 ```bash